 Installation, Operation, and Maintenance Instructions

-1.1 Unpack and handle with care to avoid damage to heater and components
+1.1 Handle with care to avoid damage to heater and components

 1.2 Make sure heater is protected from contamination during storage.
 A dry environment if preferred.